FarhanPanchbhaya/AutoEnrollerYorku/README.md

 5. Open the main.py file, a few changes are required.

-6. Change numOfAttempts and timeBetweenAttempts if so desired.
+6. Change numOfAttempts and timeBetweenAttempts (lines 10 and 11) if so desired.
 Do not set the timeBetweenAttempts too low, as york's system might ban or time you out for spamming the REM.

-7.
+7. In line 16, use your own username for the file path to "user data".
+The rest should remain the same.

+8. In line 17, change the profile to whichever you use for york.
+This is done to bypass 2FA.

+9. Change the year in line 33 if required.

+10. Enter your course catalogue number (the one that you would enter into REM) into line 39.

+11. Run the script.